The latest downtown mural held its grand unveiling on Sept. 8 alongside the end of the Art Walk program.

 “She had never painted a mural this size so my job really was to help her get through the mural,” Davis explained.
 “We worked through it and the piece turned out really good.”

-Davis said he thinks the Art Walk as a whole is a great way to show the talent present in Williams Lake.
+Davis said he thinks both the Art Walk and the downtown murals as a whole are great ways to show the talent present in Williams Lake.
 In addition, he said, it provides a cultural spirit for the town that would otherwise be absent.

-Next summer, Davis said he foresees organizers being able to expand the art walk a little bit, through creating more murals and featuring more artists’ work in local businesses.
+Next summer, Davis said he foresees BIA organizers being able to expand the Art Walk and the downtown murals project a little bit, through creating more murals and featuring more artists’ work in local businesses.

 At the unveiling, Sugarcane Band Elder Mary Thomas of the Shuswap nation led a prayer to the Creator and a drum circle with representatives from the BIA in attendance.